microsoft/OpenHack-FHIR/Challenge04-IoTFHIRConnector/ReadMe.md

    * It will take 10-15 mins for the data to load into FHIR
    * More details on [Data Export](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-export-data#set-up-data-export).

+---

+Team Discussion: What are the common IoMT devices that you used in healthcare?
+What is the value in loading IoMT data into FHIR?
+(10 minutes)

+---

 ## Task #3: Validate Data Loaded using Postman
 * If you haven't done setting up Postman in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md), go back and complete that.
 * Open **AuthorizeGetToken SetBearer** request in FHIR Hack folder, choose "FHIR Hack" in environments drop-down and Click Send.
 This will set the Bearer Token to the variable.